DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Introduction

-There can be three broad approaches for state estimation: a model-based approach, a data-driven approach, or a combination of the two.
-The model-driven approach is traditional, and the famous example is KF \cite{kalman1960new, kalman1961new}.
-In KF, we use a linear state space model and there is an explicit measurement model which is also linear \cite{kalman1960new, kalman1961new}.
-In the linear state space model (SSM), the current state $\mathbf{x}_t$ depends linearly on the previous state $\mathbf{x}_{t-1}$ and driving process noise.
-Using Gaussian distributions for all relevant variables as a-priori statistical knowledge and the Markovian relation between states that follow the linear model, KF is analytically tractable.
-KF is known to be an optimal Bayesian estimator that achieves minimum-mean-square-error (MMSE).
-Since dynamical systems are often non-linear in nature, an extension of the Kalman filter, namely the extended Kalman filter (EKF), was proposed to account for the non-linear variations \cite{gruber1967approach}.
-The beauty of the EKF scheme is that it maintains analytical tractability like KF using a linear, time-varying approximation of non-linear functions.
-This is engineered using a first-order Taylor series approximation of the underlying state space model (SSM) and measurement system model, that is, computing the respective Jacobians.
-An extension to second-order extended Kalman filters was proposed in \cite{athans1968suboptimal}.
-The second-order approach aims to reduce the error caused by simple linearization around the current estimate using a second-order Taylor series expansion.
-Another non-linear extension of the KF is the unscented Kalman filter (UKF) that seeks to approximate the SSM using a derivative-free approximation as opposed to EKF \cite{julier2004unscented, wan2000unscented}.
-The main idea of UKF is using a set of specific points called \textit{sigma points} to approximate the probability density function of an unknown distribution.
-Instead of propagating state estimates and covariances, the algorithm propagates these sigma points that are subsequently weighted-averaged to yield the required state estimates and covariances.
-Another approach involving sigma-points includes the cubature KF \cite{arasaratnam2009cubature}, which enables applying such methods to both low and high-dimensional problems.
 It is worthwhile to note that the above-mentioned schemes -- KF, EKF, and UKF are commonly used with additive, Gaussian noise dynamics in the state-space models, although there are means to extend them to the case of more general noise dynamics as well \cite[Chap.
 13, 14]{simon2006optimal}.
 To handle the numerical issues associated with the propagation of errors of the state covariance matrices, square-root algorithms have also been developed for KF, EKF, and UKF in \cite{kaminski1971discrete, park1995new, van2001square}.
 Schemes based on sequential Monte Carlo (SMC) sampling such as the particle filters (PFs) are also capable of handling non-linear, non-Gaussian dynamics but are often computationally intensive \cite{doucet2001sequential, arulampalam2002tutorial}.
 A review of model-based approaches has been provided in \cite{patwardhan2012nonlinear}.